konkinit/intent_classification/README.md

 ## Architecture of used models

-4 architectures have been designed
+We design 4 encoder-decoder architectures

 ## Experimental results